Deep Residual Axial Networks: Background and Related Work

 \subsection{Recursive Residual Networks}

 Image super-resolution (SR) is the process of generating a high-resolution (HR) image from a low-resolution (LR) image.
 It is also known as single image super-resolution (SISR).
-A list of convolution-based models has shown promising results on SISR \cite{dong2015image,kim2016accurate,kim2016deeply,tai2017image}.
-These 2D convolutional networks learn a nonlinear mapping from an LR to an HR image in an end-to-end manner.
-Convolution-based recursive neural networks have been used on SISR, where recursive networks learn detailed and structured information about an image.
-As image SR requires more image details, pooling is not used in deep models for SISR.
-Convolution-based SR \cite{dong2015image} has shown that the convolution-based LR-HR mapping significantly improves performance for classical shallow methods.
-Kim et al., introduce two deep CNNs for SR by stacking weight layers \cite{kim2016deeply,kim2016accurate}.
+Convolution-based recursive neural networks have been used on SISR \cite{dong2015image,kim2016accurate,kim2016deeply,tai2017image}, where recursive networks learn detailed and structured information about an image.
+Kim et al. introduce two deep CNNs for SR by stacking weight layers \cite{kim2016deeply,kim2016accurate}.
 Among them, \cite{kim2016deeply} uses a chain structure recursive layer along with skip-connections to control the model parameters and improve the performance.
 Deep SR models \cite{kim2016deeply,mao2016image,kim2016accurate} demand large parameter counts and more storage.

 To address these issues, deep recursive residual networks (DRRNs) were proposed as a very deep network structure, which achieves better performance with fewer parameters \cite{tai2017image}.
-It includes both local and global residual learning, where global residual learning (GRL) is being used in the identity branch to estimate the residual image from the input and output of the network.
+It includes both local and global residual learning (GRL), where GRL is used in the identity branch to estimate the residual image from the input and output of the network.
 GRL might face degradation problems for deeper networks.
-To handle this problem, local residual learning (LRL) has been used which carries rich image details to deeper layers and helps gradient flow.
+To address this, local residual learning (LRL) has been used which carries rich image details to deeper layers and helps gradient flow.
 The DRRN also used recursive learning of residual units to keep the model more compact.
-Several recursive blocks (B) has been stacked, followed by a CNN layer which is used to reconstruct the residual between the LR and HR images.
-Each of these residual blocks decomposed into a number of residual units (U).
-The number of recursive block $B$, and the number of residual units $U$ are responsible for defining network depth.
+Several recursive blocks (B) have been stacked, followed by a CNN layer which is used to reconstruct the residual between the LR and HR images.
+Each of these residual blocks decomposes into the number of residual units (U).
+The number of $B$ and $U$ is responsible for defining network depth.
 The depth of DRRN $d$ is calculated as,

 Recursive block definition, DRRN formulation, and the loss function of DRRN are defined in \cite{tai2017image}.
+The computational cost of each unit $U$ will be the same as in equation \ref{convCost:4}.